 2.2 Opening of the Guam-Singapore line and alternative route

-As mentioned above, the Guam-Singapore line is a consortium joint line between four organizations, including ARENA-PAC, AARNet, Internet2 and [email protected] (Indiana University).
+As mentioned above, the Guam-Singapore line is a consortium joint line between four organizations, including ARENA-PAC, AARNet, Internet2 and IN@IU (Indiana University).
 The Guam and Singapore sides are accommodated by GOREX and SingaREN facilities, respectively.
 This line was scheduled to open in December 2021, but it was delayed due to submarine cable cutting and repair work, and the line was accepted and put into operation on January 20, 2022.

 Since a part of JGN’s Tokyo-Singapore line was scheduled to be under construction from December 8, 2021, once this line was opened on December 6, 2021, ARENA-PAC’s Tokyo-Guam line and this line were set together as a backup route, which functioned normally as a backup as of December 8.
 However, this line was later disconnected on December 12.
 Subsequently, with the help of AARNet, an alternative Guam-Australia-Singapore route was established to maintain the Tokyo-Singapore connection over a shorter route than the route via the West Coast of the United State.